youssinko/MERN-new-project/README.md

 created order API and fetching order info in order screen ( created routes in backend , added isAuth in utilities to detect if order is being placed by logged in user and creatd order model to send data to mongodb)

 setting up paypal: logoged in to developer.paypal.com => dashboard => selected sandbox (we only testing ) and created app

+added orderhistory screen and updated orderRoute in backend

+added updateProfile and updated userRoute in backend

+installed json package  and npm run build in the main/root folder of the project (npm init)and (npm run build) , added "build" and "start" under package Json's script  and updated server.js with middlewares